reposense/RepoSense/docs/user_guide.md

 ```
 Note:
-The contribution calculation is base on the daily commits made within 00:00 to 23:59 in GMT+8.
+The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8.
 ```